Jon-Dickinson/webpack/README.md

 Presentation uses SCSS and Emotion Styled Components.
 .env files are bundled.
 Typescript added and configured.
-Production version is built and output to dist directory.
+Production version is built and output into dist directory.
 ```

 <br>